paponius/userstyles/README.md

 and define just the :root section only with rules you want to override.
 Then use **Actions > Style Injection Order** in Stylus plugin Options, to place your _style_ above mine.
 When site changes and I'll update my _style_, your override rules will still work and you don't have to do anything to keep the site as you like it.

+### Reporting problems
+There might be unstyled elements, as I have various site customizing gadgets.
+Not just AD blocker.
+I try to disable them sporadicaly to check how the site would look for others.
+But not always and not thoroughly.
+If you see an element which is particularly intrusive by its brightness, please file an Issue, make a screenshot and add a description.
+If you want, you can make a fix yourself and push a merge.
+I'll accept, but later will probably edit your edit anyway.
+So expect that in advance and don't be upset.

 ### Stylish boycott
 I plan to change this common part, from _USO_ pre-processor to _default_ or _stylus_, to intentionally break compatibility with _Stylish_ plugin.
 Stylish is evil.
 Spying on users, sending all history, even confidential data to analytics site.